SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 To export all completed audits in PDF format, run:
 ```
-safetyculture_audit_exporter --config=/path/to/config.yaml
+iauditor_exporter --config=/path/to/config.yaml
 ```

 To enable the exporter to run continuously until interrupted, use the loop command line argument:

 ```
-safetyculture_audit_exporter --config=/path/to/config.yaml --loop
+iauditor_exporter --config=/path/to/config.yaml --loop
 ```

 To specify the export format explicitly run:

 ```
-safetyculture_audit_exporter --config=/path/to/config.yaml --format pdf
+iauditor_exporter --config=/path/to/config.yaml --format pdf
 ```

 More than one supported formats can be exported at once e.g.

 ```
-safetyculture_audit_exporter --config=/path/to/config.yaml --format pdf docx json csv media web-report-link
+iauditor_exporter --config=/path/to/config.yaml --format pdf docx json csv media web-report-link
 ```

 Note:
 * Unless you start the tool with the --loop argument, it will sync documents once and terminate (up to 1000 per sync)
 * Only completed audits will be exported
-* Only audits that are owned by or shared with the SafetyCulture user account that generated the API token will be exported
+* Only audits that are owned by or shared with the iAuditor user account that generated the API token will be exported
 * Up to 1000 audits will be exported each time the software checks for new audits.
-If more than 1000 audits exist on the SafetyCulture platform, they will be retrieved automatically in subsequent sync cycles.
+If more than 1000 audits exist they will be retrieved automatically in subsequent sync cycles.

 ### CSV Export
 #### Bulk CSV Export